cortes-ciriano-lab/savana/README.md

 The final and main SAVANA CNA output file is `{sample}_{cn_binsize}_segmented_absolute_copy_number.tsv`, which contains the fitted total and minor absolute copy number values for each copy number segment (collapsed).
 Note that this output file (together with the classified somatic SAVANA SV calls) can be used to generate the Copy Number ReCon Plots, as outlined and described [here](https://github.com/cortes-ciriano-lab/ReConPlot).

 ## Phasing Information

 ### Generating Phased VCF

-We recommend using [LongPhase](https://github.com/twolinin/longphase) or [WhatsHap](https://whatshap.readthedocs.io/en/stable/index.html) to generate phased VCF from matched normal samples.
+We recommend using [LongPhase](https://github.com/twolinin/longphase) or [WhatsHap](https://whatshap.readthedocs.io/en/stable/index.html) to generate phased VCF from matched normal samples or a set of population SNPs.
 As an example, WhatsHap can be run using the following command:

 ```
 whatshap phase  --ignore-read-groups -o <phased.vcf.gz> --reference=<ref-fasta> <germline_snps.vcf> <normal-file>